 Are there some people who sometimes cannot get Food Supplements?

 Yes.
-Under the Food Supplement rules, some people can not get them.
+Under the Food Supplement rules, some people cannot get them.
 However, there are often exceptions to these rules.
-Below is a list of people who, as a general rule, cannot get help.
-However, even if it looks like you may not be able to get help, it is always best to apply to be sure.
-You may fit within one of the many exceptions to these rules and be able to get Food Supplements.
-Also, even if an individual cannot get Food Supplements, others in the household may be able to.
+Below is a list of kinds of people who, as a general rule, cannot get help.
+Even if it looks like you may not be able to get help, apply to be sure.
+You may fit within one of the exceptions to these rules and be able to get Food Supplements.
+Also, even if one person in a household cannot get Food Supplements, others in the household may be able to.

 Here is a partial list of people who sometimes cannot get Food Supplements:

-- People who quit work without a good reason or do not follow the Food Supplement work rules can disqualified for a period of time.
+People who quit work without a good reason or did not comply with the Food Supplement work requirements can be disqualified for a period of time.

 are getting federal work-study money, or

-- are going to school through contact with one of the following programs: the Workforce Investment Act (through your local “one-stop” Career Center), the Trade Readjustment Act (also through your local “one-stop” Career Center), ASPIRE, Parents as Scholars, or most other state or local employment and training programs.
+are going to school through one of the following programs: the Workforce Investment Act (through your local “one-stop” Career Center), the Trade Readjustment Act (also through your local “one-stop” Career Center), ASPIRE, Parents as Scholars, or most other state or local employment and training programs.

 Are there Food Supplement work requirements?

-For some people there are.
-You may have to register for work to get Food Supplements.
-You may also have to be in or get in an education and training program.
-You may also be penalized if you quit a job or refuse to take a suitable job that the Food Supplement office finds for you.
+There are work requirements for some people.
+You may have to register for work to get Food Supplement benefits.
+You may have to be in or get in an education and training program.
+You may be penalized if you quit a job or refuse to take a suitable job that the Food Supplement office finds for you.

 You are not required to meet these requirements if:

-- you have a physical or mental problem that makes you unable to work;
+You have a physical or mental condition that makes you unable to work.

 In addition, you do not have to take a job if any of these reasons apply:

-- you would be required to join or quit a union; or
+You would be required to join or quit a union.

-You also do not have to take a job that is not the kind of work you have done before if you have been registered for work with the program for less than 31 days.
+If you have been registered for work for less than 31 days, you do not have to take a job that is not the kind of work you have done before.

 How many assets can I have and still get Food Supplements?